cam5/leadpages_wordpress_plugin/readme.md

 A WordPress plugin to easily use your Leadpages pages and Leadboxes inside your WordPress site.

 ***Change Log***

+* 2.1.6.4
+    * Updated Leadpage packages to use access id to fix logout issue.
+WP-7

 * 2.1.6.3
     * Removed hourly check for lp token

 * 2.1.6.2
     * Updated auth urls to account vs auth
     * Changed cron job to check token to 5 days vs 25 days to allow time to recheck before user is logged out